jrolfe777/personal-finance-starter/docs/workshop.md

 Now, let's review the PRD.
 Your role is to use your domain expertise - and understanding of the business - to spot gaps and opportunities.
 To take the PRD from good to great.
 Review the PRD and add your own spin to it - remove weak ideas, add improvements, tweak and refine.

-**Action:** Here's an example prompt, but you should replace with your own ideas, add success criteria, etc - iteratively, until you are happy with the PRD:
+**Action:** Here's an example prompt, but you should replace with your own ideas, add success criteria, etc - iteratively, until you are happy with the feature you'll build:

 > This is a good start, but I want to make the calculator more helpful.
 Update `docs/debt-calculator.md` to add a feature requirement for an "AI-Powered Insight".
 This insight should analyze the user's proposed payment plan and provide feedback.
 For example, it could tell them if their payment is too low and will accrue more interest, or congratulate them if it's an aggressive, effective plan.